lerndevops/kubernetes-security/rbac/certificate-based-rbac.md

 ## Providing the Authorization to user1

+* vi rbac-user1.yaml

+```
 ### define a Role/ClusterRole -- what can be done

-* vi readonly-role.yaml

-```
 apiVersion: rbac.authorization.k8s.io/v1
 kind: Role
 metadata: